 3. Service Activities

-- To offer technical expertise in the context of a statistical tool and IT.
+- To offer technical expertise in the context of a statistical methodologies and to provide IT solution.

-- To provide support to the administration and the management on various issues such as performance monitoring, performance budget, plan budget, information technology, library automation, RFD, etc.
+- Support to the administration on the management of various key issues like performance monitoring, performance budget, plan budget, information technology, library automation, RFD, etc.

 - Coordination for strengthening and reorientation of the Institute.